Siege of Bihać (1592): Renewal of hostilities

-Contrary to an agreement to extend the truce, with the arrival of belligerent Telli Hasan Pasha (Hasan Pasha Predojević) as the beylerbey of the Eyalet of Bosnia in early 1591, tensions once again increased along the border between Croatia and the Ottoman Empire.
+Contrary to an agreement to extend the truce, with the arrival of the belligerent Telli Hasan Pasha (Hasan Pasha Predojević) as the beylerbey of the Eyalet of Bosnia in early 1591, tensions once again increased along the border between Croatia and the Ottoman Empire.
 Hasan Pasha immediately began to gather an army around Banja Luka and prepared for an offensive on Croatia.
-Croatian Ban Thomas Erdődy expected attacks on Bihać and Sisak.
+The Croatian Ban Thomas Erdődy expected attacks on Bihać and Sisak.
 Discussing the situation at a session of the Croatian Parliament on 26 July 1591, the nobles concluded that in the case of a large scale invasion, a general uprising was to be called, and that all the nobles and citizens, as well as their subordinates, should answer the call.
-On 1 August 1591 Hasan Predojević attacked Sisak.
+On 1 August 1591, Hasan Predojević attacked Sisak.
 The city's position was crucial as it defended the left bank of the Kupa River, but also the approach to Zagreb.
 Upon hearing of the siege of Sisak, Ban Thomas Erdődy sent help to the city and Hasan Pasha was forced to retreat on 11 August.
 Erdődy then led a counterattack and took back the town of Moslavina on 12 August.
 This angered Hasan Pasha and he requested the High Porte to cancel the truce and declare war on the Habsburg Monarchy.
-He ordered the imprisonment of commanders that surrendered Moslavina and sent them to Istanbul.
+He ordered the imprisonment of the commanders who had surrendered Moslavina and sent them to Istanbul.
 In November the Ottomans captured Ripač on the Una River, south of Bihać.

-On 5 January 1592 the Croatian Parliament passed a law on a general uprising for the defence of the homeland.
+On 5 January 1592, the Croatian Parliament passed a law on a general uprising for the defence of the homeland.
 Nobility, small landowners, military nobility (armalists), and citizens were obliged to report to the ban's camp or risk losing all lands and property.
 The nobility had to equip and arm two infantryman and one cavalryman for every ten households, while richer merchants had to equip one cavalryman.
 All royal and free cities had to ensure wagons and carts to transport weapons and ammunition.
 The law also regulated mandatory provision of food from serfs for the army, which was stored in Zagreb.

 Prelude

 After an unsuccessful siege of Sisak, the Ottomans were preparing to capture a stronghold near Sisak and make it a base for their further incursions into Croatia.
-On 14 April Hasan Pasha started building the fort of Petrinja south of Brest.
+On 14 April, Hasan Pasha started building the fort of Petrinja, south of Brest.
 Material for its construction was prepared in advance and the fort was finished on 2 May.
 As he expected an attack on Bihać, Captain Krištof Obričan ordered the strengthening of city's defences in spring, but he was soon captured by the Ottomans while he supervised the work outside the city walls.
 Captain Josip Dornberg was appointed in his place, but as he was absent the command was temporarily given to Captain Joseph von Lamberg.
 At Lamberg's request, reinforcements numbering a hundred Uskoks arrived from Karlovac with food and ammunition.
 These were the last reinforcements Bihać received.